BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

     let aud_cad_ticks = DataSubscription::new("AUD-CAD".to_string(), DataVendor::Test, Resolution::Ticks(1), BaseDataType::Ticks, MarketType::Forex);

-   // we can get a historical tick from the history we retained according to the 'history_to_retain' parameter when subscribing.
+   // we can get_requests a historical tick from the history we retained according to the 'history_to_retain' parameter when subscribing.
     // since ticks are never open or closed the current tick is always in history as index 0, so the last tick is index 1 let current_tick: Option<Tick>  = tick_index(&aud_cad_ticks, 0);
     let last_historical_tick: Option<Tick>  = tick_index(&aud_cad_ticks, 1);